dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T62: Supporting small businesses is essential for economic health.
+### T62: Smaller businesses and entrepreneurs must have fair opportunities to thrive.

 |Support|
 |---|